SET YOUR INTERNAL CLOCK FOR NIGHT WORK

 Didn’t get enough sleep or need a power nap in the afternoon?
 The light glasses are a great tool to keep your energy up and your moods stable.
 The Propeaq light glasses help to adjust the internal biological clock to changing environments, such as jet lag after traveling between multiple time zones.
 The included app tells you exactly when its time to wear the glasses and which lenses are needed.

 Propeaq’s blue light has a wavelength of 468 nanometers at an intensity of only 35 lux.
 The LEDs are just over half an inch (1.5cm) from the eyes and are harmless* for normal use.
-For diseases of the retina, for example macular degeneration, we recommend using the light glasses.
-Insufficient research has been done regarding possible damage in these situations.

 * In case of diseases of the retina, for example macular degeneration, we recommend using the light glasses.
 Insufficient research has been done into possible damage in these situations.